 Imagine being given flat-pack furniture, and having to build it at home—without any instructions.
 How would you know if you’re doing it right?

 If patients have been prescribed multiple inhalers, each to be taken at a different time of day, with a unique way of using it, how will they know if they’re getting it right?

 At Teva, we are at the forefront of making this a reality for the millions of people living with asthma and their HCPs.
-Stay informed with the latest information on our vision for the future of respiratory care, with our monthly updates, and discover more in the next chapter of our series, Asthma Stories: ongoing monitoring.
+Stay informed with the latest information on our vision for the future of respiratory care, with our monthly updates, and discover more in the next chapter of our series, ‘Asthma Stories: ongoing monitoring’.

 1. Sanchis J et al. Chest.
 2016; 150(2): 394–406.

 2. Amin AN et al. Patient Prefer Adherence 2017; 11: 1205–1212.

 RESP-42046 November 2019